-We all have our own systems for keeping on top of our personal bookkeeping: some of us are super organised, using budgeting apps and filing systems, whereas others simply hope for the best.
+We all have our own systems for keeping on top of our personal bookkeeping.
+Some of us are super organised, using filing systems and intuitive bookkeeping software like Crunch Zero, whereas others simply hope for the best.

 What is bookkeeping?

-There’s a number of different taxes small businesses need to pay throughout the year and bookkeeping means you can correctly calculate how much they’ll be.
+There’s a number of different taxes small businesses need to pay throughout the year, and bookkeeping means you can correctly calculate how much is due.
 This helps you prepare for the financial year ahead and allows you to think about what your next moves are, whether that’s growing your business or setting up a limited company.

-Anyone who is self-employed needs to file a yearly Self Assessment.
-This is used to declare your earnings and other income to HMRC and calculate how much you’ll need to pay in National Insurance and Income Tax.
-In order to do this effectively, and for things like filing early (which has many benefits), your bookkeeping must be organised.
+Anyone who is self-employed needs to file a Self Assessment tax return every year.
+This is used to declare your earnings from employment and other income to HMRC and calculate how much you’ll need to pay in National Insurance and Income Tax.
+In order to do this effectively, and for things like filing your return early (which has many benefits), your bookkeeping must be organised.

 It’s also worth remembering that if you dream of expanding your business, you’ll need to be able to prove its profitability to investors, new partners, and banks.
 Good bookkeeping practices can help you with this.